In this Article:

 What is tDCS?

 tDCS stands for transcranial direct current stimulation.
-This is a type of brain stimulation that uses a very low current of electricity to encourage the brain’s neurons (nerve cells) to fire, kickstarting healthy activity in the area of the brain that helps to regulate our mood.
-This has been found over time to reduce symptoms of depression and support patients to boost their mood.
+This is a type of brain stimulation that uses a very low current of electricity to encourage the brain’s neurons (nerve cells) to fire, targeting the areas of the brain that help to regulate our mood.
+Some clinical trials suggest that tDCS may help some patients over time to reduce symptoms of depression and boost their mood.

 Flow Neuroscience utilises this technique in the form of its headset device.
-It’s designed for use in the comfort and privacy of your own home, and offers flexibility to fit in with your lifestyle and daily routine.
+It’s designed for use in adults with symptoms of depression, in the comfort and privacy of your own home, and offers flexibility to fit in with your lifestyle and daily routine.
 It’s designed for use in conjunction with the Flow behavioural therapy app, offering a holistic approach to treatment.

 How Flow is helping people living with depression

-So far, over 20,000 adults have chosen to try Flow as an at-home, pain-free treatment to ease symptoms of depression and anxiety.
-A clinical trial of 172 patients in the UK and USA demonstrated Flow’s safety and suitability for use, further supporting evidence of 32 clinical trials observing the impact of tDCS as a treatment for depression.
+So far, over 20,000 adults have chosen to try Flow as an at-home, treatment to ease the symptoms of depression.
+A 172-participant study evaluated the safety and feasibility of at-home use.
+In addition, over 30 published clinical trials have investigated tDCS for depression more broadly.

 In an overall assessment of evidence by the National Institute for Clinical Evidence (NICE), Flow was described as demonstrating, “high-quality, comparative evidence from the UK that [it] can improve symptoms of depression and lead to remission.
 This evidence is from people using the technology at home.”